Kiribati quits key Pacific island bloc - NewsBreak

 In a July 9 letter obtained by AFP, Kiribati President Taneti Maamau cited the forum's failure to honour a "gentlemen's agreement" to appoint a Micronesian candidate to head the secretariat.

-The spat had led to a threat by Micronesian countries to leave the bloc but it was patched up with a deal last month to rotate the top job, set to be discussed at this week's summit.
+The spat had led to a threat by Micronesian countries to quit the bloc but it was reportedly patched up with a deal last month to rotate the top job, set to be discussed at this week's summit.

 The Kiribati leader cited his country's national day celebrations on July 12 as another reason for not attending the summit.